Athletic Bilbao: The team of eleven villagers

+Atlético Bilbao league performance 1929-present.

 In 1954, coach Ferdinand Daučík retired the team of second historic attack and gave way to a new generation of players.
 Daučík managed to form a new champion team that won the double in 1956 and two other victories in the Copa del Generalísimo in 1955 and 1958.
 The latter is remembered as one of the club's most important achievements because Athletic managed to beat Di Stefano's Real Madrid, which had just won the European Cup and LaLiga, and the Spanish federation also ignored Athletic's request to play in a neutral field and forced the final to be played in Chamartin (Real Madrid stadium).
 However, the Bilbao team won the match 2–0 with goals from Arieta and Mauri, and lifted the Cup in Chamartin Stadium.
 From that moment on, this was remembered as el equipo de los once aldeanos (en: the team of eleven villagers), since club president Enrique Guzmán shouted during the title celebration: "With eleven villagers, we have beaten them!", in allusion to the club's tradition of playing only with players from its homeland.
 The classic team lineup was: Carmelo; Orue, Garay, Canito; Mauri, Maguregui, Markaida; Arteche, Arieta (whom they considered Zarra's successor), Uribe and Gaínza.
 Thanks to their league title triumph, the team represented Spain in the 1956 Latin Cup, where they reached the final and lost to AC Milan by a score of 3–1.

 In the same year the club also made their debut in the European Cup, where they reached the quarterfinals after eliminating FC Porto and Ferenc Puskás's Honvéd FC.
 They then beat Manchester United Busby Babes 5–3 at San Mamés Stadium, but were defeated 3–0 at Old Trafford, in a match in which goalkeeper Carmelo had to play almost the entire match injured because substitutions did not exist at that time.